arbor-sim/arbor/doc/co_cable_cell.rst

-An Arbor *cable cell* is a full description of a cell with morphology and cell dynamics, where cell dynamics include ion species and their properties, ion channels, synapses, gap junction sites, stimulii and spike detectors.
+An Arbor *cable cell* is a full description of a cell with morphology and cell dynamics, where cell dynamics include ion species and their properties, ion channels, synapses, gap junction sites, stimuli and spike detectors.
 Arbor cable cells are constructed from a morphology and a label dictionary, and provide a rich interface for specifying the cell's dynamics.

 .. note::
-    Before reading this page, it is recommended that you first read about :ref:`morphology descriptions <morph-morphology>`, and also
+    The cable cell does not have *one* dedicated page, it has a few more!
+This page describes how to build a full description of a cable cell, based on three components that are broken out into their own pages:

+    * :ref:`morphology descriptions <morph-morphology>`;
-    :ref:`label dictionary <labels-dictionary>` that are used to describe :ref:`locations <labels-locset>` and :ref:`regions <labels-region>` on a cell.
+    * :ref:`label dictionary <labels-dictionary>` that are used to describe :ref:`locations <labels-locset>` and :ref:`regions <labels-region>` on a cell;
+    * :ref:`mechanisms <mechanisms>`.

+    It can be helpful to consult those pages for some of the sections of this page.

 .. _cablecell-decoration: